 Flag use is limited to immediate emergencies, intersections, and when working on the centerline or shared left turn lanes where two (2) flaggers are required and there is opposing traffic in the adjacent lanes.
-Flags, when used, shall be a minimum of 24 inches square, made of a good grade of red material, and securely fastened to a staff that is approximately 36 inches in length.
-When used at nighttime, flags shall be retroreflectorized red.
+Flags, when used, shall be a minimum of 24 inches square, red or fluorescent orange-red in color, and securely fastened to a staff that is approximately 36 inches in length.
+When used at nighttime, flags shall be retroreflectorized.